 Vegetable soup can totally be a light meal on its own, but I love serving it with a salad and some crusty bread (like sourdough) or crackers.
 Here are some ideas:

 For the crackers, you can make my almond flour crackers or use your favorite store-bought cracker.
 I’ve been hooked on Simple Mills crackers because they have minimal, clean ingredients and taste delicious!

 How to Store Vegetable Soup

-In general, soup is amazing because of how well it stores!
+In general, soup is amazing for meal prep because of how well it stores!
 I love making one big batch and eating leftovers throughout the week.
 It tastes even better after sitting in the fridge for a day or two!

 For storage, let the soup cool before placing in an airtight container.
-Store in the fridge for up to one week or store in the freezer for up to one month.
+Store in the refrigerator for up to one week or store in the freezer for up to one month.
 I recommend reheating on the stovetop rather than the microwave so you get an even heat without microwave splatters and hot/cold spots!